 3/4 cup all-purpose flour

 1 cup berries, rinsed

 Preheat your oven to 450.
 Place 3 tablespoons of butter in your oven-safe (preferrably cast iron) skillet and place in your oven.
 While you’re waiting for the butter to melt and get all nice and bubbly, whisk together the 3 eggs, milk and vanilla.
 In a separate bowl mix your dry ingredients.
 Slowly add the wet ingredients to the dry, whisking as you go.
 Continue to stir until they are smooth and as lump-free as possible.
 Remove the hot skillet from the oven and pour in the mixture.
 Evenly sprinkle blueberries on top.
 Return to the oven and bake for 15 minutes or until the pancake is nicely puffed and browned around the edges.
-Sprinkle with powdered sugar (or in my kids’ case, sprinkle with an ungodly amount of powdered sugar) and serve your puffed pancake warm.
+Make sure that your oven is in perfect condition to get this recipe executed perfectly – pittsburghappliancerepairs.com can help you with your oven repairs at a very short duration.
+Once you know for sure that your oven is in perfect condition, you can have your perfect oven puffed pancakes.
+You can sprinkle with powdered sugar (or in my kids’ case, sprinkle with an ungodly amount of powdered sugar) and serve your puffed pancake warm.
 Yum and yum.